BOOK NOW

 Workers Compensation

 Employers are bound by the law.
 Employers are bound by the law to provide a safe working environment for their employees and to take all precautions to eliminate risks and prevent injury.
 If an employee has been injured at work, they have entitlements to claim for personal injury compensation.
 Worker’s compensation also covers dust injury claims for example asbestosis which is a disease caused by the inhalation of asbestos fibres for an extended period of time.
+Visit our Workers Compensation page to see if you are entitled to make a claim.

 Public Liability

 Public places such as shopping centres, schools, supermarkets, footpaths and roads ought to be safe for all people.
 Owners and/or people responsible for public places must take all necessary actions to ensure that their patrons are not at risk of sustaining personal injury or harm.
+If you have been involved in an accident in a public place, contact our law firm to speak to a personal injury lawyer about your potential of recovering personal injury compensation.

 Medical Negligence

+Every health professional such as a GP, surgeon or a dentist has a duty of care towards their patients.
 Medical malpractice is when a medical professional breaches their duty of care and causes injury or harm to their patient through an act or an omission of an act- that is a failure to do something. his does not have to be an intentional act or omission.
+Once it is established that duty of care has been breached and an injury has been sustained as a result; this gives rise to claim for personal injury compensation.
+Visit our medical negligence page for more information.

 Abuse Claims